 1. Use weather stripping to seal the cracks around your windows.

-If you have any cracks or holes in your window frame, you can use weather stripping to fix drafty windows.
+If your window frame has cracks or holes, you can use weatherstripping to fix drafty windows.
 Weatherstripping is a cheap and easy way to improve the insulation of your windows.
-They also come in different types, including V strips or tubular rubber, vinyl, or silicone weather stripping.
+It also comes in various types, including V strips, tubular rubber, vinyl, or silicone weather stripping.
 Picking and installing the right one for your windows should solve your draft problem.

 2. Replace the caulk.

-Caulk is a sealant that helps to fill any gaps around your windows.
-However, over time, the caulk can become old and cracked, which will allow cold air to seep in.
-Therefore, you should check the caulk around your windows at least once a year and replace it if necessary.
+Caulk is a sealant that helps to fill gaps around your windows.
+However, over time, the caulk can become old and cracked, allowing cold air to seep in.
+Therefore, you should inspect the caulk around your windows at least once a year and replace it as needed.

 Caulking is a relatively easy DIY project that anyone can do.
-Just scrape off any old caulk or peeling paint around the exterior perimeter of the window.
-Then apply a fresh layer of caulk to the edges.
+Remove any old caulk or peeling paint from the exterior perimeter of the window.
+Then, a fresh layer of caulk is applied to the edges.

 3. Apply plastic window wrapping or glass film.

-If you're not interested in replacing your windows, or if they are in good condition, you can install window insulation film.
-This is a plastic wrapping or glass film that goes over your windows and prevents the cold air from coming in.
-Window insulation film is an easy way to improve your home's energy efficiency without having to replace your windows.
+If you’re not interested in replacing your windows, or if they are in good condition, you can install window insulation film.
+This plastic wrapping or glass film goes over your windows.
+It prevents cold air from entering.
+Window insulation film is an easy way to enhance your home’s energy efficiency without requiring window replacement.

 You can buy window insulation film at most hardware stores or online.
-All you have to do is measure your windows and order the right size.
-It's a quick and easy installation, and most films come with a warranty.
+Simply measure your windows and order the correct size.
+It’s a quick and easy installation, and most films come with a warranty.

 4. Use thermal curtains and draft snakes.

 You can buy thermal curtains and draft snakes at most home goods stores or online.
 They are relatively inexpensive and easy to use.
-You can also hang insulated curtains as an alternative.
+As an alternative, you can also hang insulated curtains.

-The Best Way to Prevent Window Drafts Before They Happen: Marvin Essential Windows
+The Best Way to Prevent Window Drafts Before They Happen: Use Marvin Essential Windows